 The Situation Effective Protection System (SEPS) offers nine modules designed to teach self-defense to women in a number of common situations, including sexual assault, domestic abuse, stalking, mugging and date rape.
 SEPS suggests women study each module for at least one week to ensure they get the moves down so they are prepared no matter what situation they find themselves in.

 Wallace Smedley Free Online Self-Defense Course

 Wallace Smedley is a martial arts instructor in Dallas/Fort Worth.
 He has recorded a free video demonstrating the basic self-defense moves anyone should know.
-The video is accessible via his website or on his YouTube channel.
+The video is accessible via his YouTube channel.

 HowCast Self-Defense Tips

 HowCast has a video showing their top three self-defense tips, as well as several videos on correct punching form, how to use your legs and feet to defend, and how to mentally prepare for an attack, among others.
 The videos can be viewed in any order and give some good basic tips and information to help teach the basics of self defense.